By Leah Harris

 I don’t claim that smiling at the person who makes your coffee or talking to a stranger on the metro will save the planet.
 What I do believe is that if we all made human connection, safety, and a sense of shared belonging among our top priorities, if we all tried in ways large and small to end our collective isolation and suffering, this world would be a safer place to be human.
 And a lot of people might not be eager to leave so soon.

 Nanu, nanu, Robin Williams.
 Rest in peace.

-A collection on suicide prevention on Beyond Meds: Suicide: Stay, because we need each other
+A collection on suicide prevention on Beyond Meds: Suicidal thoughts and planning: alternative ways to approach folk

 Leah writes about holistic, community-based approaches to support those experiencing emotional distress and extreme states; storytelling as a vehicle for personal liberation, human rights, and social justice; and connections between creativity, activism, spirituality, and social change.

 More posts by Leah Harris on Beyond Meds